-Coagulation therapy changes liquid blood to a congealed form that is less likely to bleed.
-This is a quick and effective way to stop nosebleeds, although the procedure usually needs to be repeated periodically.
+- Coagulation therapy changes liquid blood to a congealed form that is less likely to bleed.
+This is a quick and effective way to stop nosebleeds, although it needs to be repeated periodically.

-This procedure blocks an artery and typically stops nosebleeds that have been unresponsive to other treatments.
-Embolization is only effective for 6-8 weeks and as a result is used primarily for emergencies until another therapy can be started.
+- Embolization blocks an artery and typically stops nosebleeds that have been unresponsive to other treatments.
+Embolization is only effective for 6-8 weeks and is used primarily for emergencies.

 The recommended treatment for AVMs depends almost entirely on the size of the malformation and its location in the body.
 AVMs can develop and change over time, so periodic screenings are important to ensure your safety and help.

-- May be used to treat Lung AVMs to prevent stroke and brain abscess.
+- Embolization may be used to treat Lung AVMs to prevent stroke and brain abscess.
 Embolize PAVMs with FA>2-3mm in adults (many HHT Centers us FA>2mm threshold).

 - The surgical procedure for Lung AVMs removes the part of the lung containing the AVM.

-Liver AVMs are common but typically do not require treatment.
+Liver VMs are common but typically do not require treatment.
 If treatment is required, it is essential that an HHT Center physician is consulted regarding the best option.
-Procedures to treat Liver AVMs can be very invasive and have the potential to worsen the condition of the patient if an HHT specialist is not involved.
+Procedures to treat Liver VMs can be very invasive and have the potential to worsen the condition of the patient if an HHT specialist is not involved.

-AVMs are also common in the GI Tract, usually in the stomach and upper portion of the small intestine.
+AVMs are common in the GI Tract, usually in the stomach and upper portion of the small intestine.
 When necessary, intestinal AVMs can be treated by laser, tranexamic acid, IV Avastin and other angiogenesis inhibitors.
 The most significant problem with intestinal AVMs is anemia caused by chronic bleeding.
-Anemia can be treated separately from the AVM with iron supplements and blood and iron transfusions.
+Anemia can be treated separately from the AVM with oral iron supplements, iron infusions, and/or blood transfusions.

 People with HHT who suffer from bleeding should be routinely screened for iron deficiency.
 It is important that iron deficiency be treated aggressively, by replacing the iron stores in the body.
 There are multiple methods of replacing iron stores.